You’ve done it! You are in your first week of being a Dad! Congrats Man.

 1. Chill Out, Man

 Babies are pretty useless.
-They can’t walk, talk, fix stuff of cook your dinner.
+They can’t walk, talk, fix stuff, or cook your dinner.

 They do, however, know how to read emotions.

 When you are stressed, they pick up on it.
-A normal functioning human being will take it easy on you until you are back out from your stress zone.
-A normal functioning human being will help to guide you back to a better place, for the sake of your sanity and your health.
+A normal functioning human being will take it easy on you until you are back out of your stress zone.
+A normal functioning human being will help to guide you back to a better place for the sake of your sanity and your health.

 A baby is not a normal functioning human being.
 No sir, not at ALL.

-They are hell bent on making it worse.
+They are hell-bent on making it worse.
 Not because they are evil, you understand.
-It is because they don’t really know what is going on, and may find themselves a little scared of stressed Dad.
+They don’t really know what is going on and may find themselves a little scared of stressed Dad.

 When the baby is asleep, you can stress as much as you want.
 QUIETLY.